 If you decide to tackle even part of this trail, we highly recommend starting counterclockwise.
 If you are facing the lake, you’ll want to find the trail that stays high, just between the restaurants and the lake, and continues to the right.
 It is a fairly wide trail to start and is well maintained.
 Locals use it to go back and forth between home and work.
-And it places some of the toughest hiking early in the day.
+Best yet, it places some of the toughest hiking early in the day.
 I am thankful to our host at the Cloud Forest Hostel in Chuglichan for recommending this direction.
-As we finished the hike at the end of the day, we realized that hiking in a clockwise direction would have had us face some of the toughest altitude gains while we were most tired.
+As we finished the hike at the end of the day, we realized that hiking in a clockwise direction would have had us face some of the toughest altitude gains while we were the most tired.

 We do have a couple of advisories.
 First, take plenty of water.
 Even a cold day can mean dry conditions and the sun near the Equator is punishing no matter what the air temperature and even through a layer of clouds.
 Add wind and you will find yourself dehydrated very quickly.
 Carry more water than you think you need.